Tesla's price cuts drag share prices sharply lower

-DETROIT -- Tesla shares fell sharply at the opening bell Thursday after the company felt the sting of numerous price cuts it made across its model line up this year in hopes of energizing sales.
+DETROIT -- Tesla shares fell sharply Thursday as the company felt the sting of numerous price cuts it made across its model lineup this year in hopes of energizing sales.

-Tesla is shaving thousands of dollars of the price of its cars as American consumers pull back spending on big ticket items, anxious over elevated inflation and a pair of U.S. banks collapsed during Tesla's first quarter.
+Tesla is shaving thousands of dollars off the price of its cars as American consumers pull back spending on big ticket items, anxious over elevated inflation and a pair of U.S. banks that collapsed during Tesla's first quarter.

-Tesla's ales did climb during the quarter, but the amount of money generated per sale fell on price cuts and first-quarter profit slumped 24%, the company said late Wednesday.
+Tesla's sales did climb during the quarter, but the amount of money generated per sale fell on price cuts, and first-quarter profit slumped 24%, the company said late Wednesday.

+Shares of Tesla Inc. tumbled 9.8% after dropping 2% on Wednesday.
+They closed at $162.99, the lowest point since late January.

+The shares have rallied all year after a significant sell-off in 2022.

 TDCowen analyst Jeffrey Osborne said he’s “concerned” about Tesla’s strategy of selling as many vehicles as possible at lower profit margins and counting on revenue generated later from “Full Self-Driving” technology.
 Osborne remains skeptical about when that technology will be available.